Foxeh/FoxBot/README.md

 @requiresAdmin
 def dot_sample(self, data):
-	data.conn.msg(data.channel, "You typed in '.sample'!"
+	data.conn.msg(data.channel, "You are an admin.")
 ```